openenergymonitor/guide/source/setup/index.markdown

 - To connect an emonTx see: [Setup > Adding Energy Monitoring Node](/setup/emontx)

 <p class='note'>
-An emonTx can be powered by 3 x AA batteries, however it's recomend if possible to power via AC-AC adapter to provide AC voltage reference for more accurate Real Power and VRMS calculations.
+An emonTx can be powered by 3 x AA batteries; however, if possible, it is recommended to power the unit with an AC-AC adapter to provide an AC voltage reference for more accurate Real Power and VRMS calculations.
 </p>